IrinaStatsLab/Awesome-CGM/README.md

 * [Buckingham (2007)](https://github.com/irinagain/Awesome-CGM/wiki/Buckingham-(2007))
   * This study was designed as a pilot study to analyze use of a CGM for children with diabetes.
 The subjects first established a baseline during a week blinded use, followed by at home use for 3 months.
   * Found by Eric Wang.
 CGM Processor by David Buchanan, Elizabeth Chun.
+Enhanced CGM processing by Rucha Bhat.
 Uploaded by Elizabeth Chun, Mary Martin.

 * [Chase (2005)](https://github.com/irinagain/Awesome-CGM/wiki/Chase-(2005))
   * This study focused on the use of the GlucoWatch G2 Biographer as a tool to help in diabetes care.
 The 200 subjects were randomly assigned to test (CGM) or control (self-monitoring blood glucose).
 At the end of the study duration, A1c measurements were used to compare the two groups.